Learn About Becoming a Mentor

 What if I only want to participate for one semester?

 That’s fine!
 You always have the option to adjust your involvement.
-Email help@mentorcollective.org if you want to opt out of the program, reduce the number of students you are supporting, increase the number of students you are supporting, or if you have questions.
+Email help@mentorcollective.org if you want to opt out of the program, reduce or increase the number of students you are supporting or if you have questions.

 How many mentees do mentors work with?

-Mentors can take any number of mentees they are interested in.
-Most mentors take somewhere between 2 and 5 mentees at a time.
+When filling out their matching survey, mentors will share how many mentees they are able to support.
+Most mentors support somewhere between 2 and 6 mentees at a time.
 The most important thing is that you do what feels right for you.

 How much time do mentors need to commit?